Change active tab color vscode (ok)

 It looks like this

-You can visit the Theme Color VS Code web page to get more information on this.
+You can visit the Theme Color VS Code web pagearrow-up-right to get more information on this.

 Open your user settings.json (Ctrl + ,)